 Lower School - K to 2nd Grade

-Traditional academics are offered in our Reggio-Inspired, project-based classroom with educational standards and students’ interests in mind.
+Traditional academics are offered in our Reggio-Inspired, project-based elementary school classrooms with educational standards and students’ interests in mind.
 Our comprehensive curriculum inspires children to learn together with their teachers at a deep and meaningful level.
 Our small class size enables teachers to guide and inspire students to learn more about what interests them.

 By learning through multi-sensory exploration and direct instruction, with the support of mentors and teachers, each child increases their ability to master all subject matter and apply new knowledge to future challenges.